 - 9.1 Where applications are made by statutory infrastructure providers, such as Police, Health, Highways and Education these should not require further evidence of value for money since procurement frameworks are reviewed ensuring best value is achieved.
 The expectation is that the projects form part of the relevant organisation's Capital Programme.
 Furthermore, these bodies are also required to report on the use of developer contributions for transparency. - 9.2 Where applications are made by local councils and other community or charitable bodies, these will have slightly greater information requirements in order to ensure best value is obtained, to be clear on funding sources and to further understand State Aid implications. - 9.3 Downloadable District CIL Fund application forms will be held on the CIL Spending webpages, together with a template for a business plan. - 9.4 It is important that applications (or bids) for District CIL Funds are robust and relate to projects that are "oven ready" and all avenues for collaborative funding have been explored (this is particularly in the case of desirable and beneficial infrastructure).
 If further information is required, a failure to provide this in a timely manner may delay the bid from validation and prioritisation.
-Where information is not provided by deadlines set within this process the bid likelihood that a bid is rejected will be increased.
+Where information is not provided by deadlines set within this process the likelihood that a bid is rejected will be increased.
 Occasionally bids may be held over for the next funding year, if the application is likely to meet the prioritisation criteria but lacks a small amount of information.
-The decision by the CIL Spending Group to reject or hold over a bid will be final.
+The decision by the CIL Spending Group to reject or hold over a bid will be final. - 9.5 Where bids are unsuccessful an explanation will be provided in writing to the applicants.